Competition

 expressly attributes its making to another person.[84]

-(4) It shall be presumed in
+(4) It is presumed in

 respect of a document that purports to have been created by one person and